novalabsxyz/libhelium/README.md

 ## OS X

-You'll need libuv and libcrypto (a newer one than the system OS X).
+You'll need cmake, libuv and libcrypto (a newer one than the system OS X).
 Assuming you have [Homebrew](http://brew.sh) installed:

 ```
+brew install cmake
 brew install openssl
 brew install --devel libuv
 ```